 Payment can be made at any hospital – ask at reception.

-Sometimes we will pay for someone to travel with you if it is needed.
-The doctor in charge will make this decision.
+Sometimes we will pay for an escort to travel with you if it is considered to be medically necessary.
+The clinician looking after you will make this decision.

 If you do not have a wristband whilst in hospital, then please ask a member of staff for one.
 If it comes off or is uncomfortable, ask a member of staff to replace it.